MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 ## Prevent bypassing Windows Defender SmartScreen prompts for files
 >*Supported versions: Windows 10, version 1511 or later*

-This policy setting specifies whether employees can override the Windows Defender SmartScreen warnings about downloading unverified files.
-By default, this setting is disabled or not configured (turned off), which means employees can ignore the warnings and can continue the download process.
-If enabled (turned on), employees cannot ignore the warnings and blocks them from downloading unverified files.
+This policy setting specifies whether you can override the Windows Defender SmartScreen warnings about downloading unverified files.
+By default, this setting is disabled or not configured (turned off), which means you can ignore the warnings and can continue the download process.
+If enabled (turned on), you cannot ignore the warnings and blocks them from downloading unverified files.

 **Microsoft Intune to manage your MDM settings**
 |   |   |